The handshake is an invaluable weapon in a job applicant’s armoury. Recruitment Consultant Cassie Pell tells us why...

 A job interview can be a nerve-wracking experience.
 Anxiety can lead to sweaty palms… and sweaty palms are a big no-no when it comes to handshake etiquette.

-“No-one enjoys a slippery handshake,” says Ms Sheridan.
+“No-one enjoys a slippery handshake,” says Ms Pell.
 “If your hand feels moist, give it a subtle wipe just before greeting your interviewer.
 Trust me, they’ll thank you for it.”

 Choose your angle